 Keeping your homemade schnitzel crispy is key.
 It’s a German dish that needs special care to stay crunchy and flavorful.

-- Refrigerate schnitzel within 2 hours of cooking
+- Refrigerate it within 2 hours of cooking

 - Store in an airtight container